- This event has passed.

 SCARCE Classroom Activity: Natural Resource Globe

-If you teach in a younger classroom, you can borrow SCARCE’s Natural Resource Globe for Trees.
-It comes filled with many hands-on examples that allow students to see & feel our resources that trees provide us.
+If you teach in a younger classroom, you can borrow SCARCE’s Natural Resource Globe for trees.
+It comes filled with many hands-on examples that allow students to see & feel the resources that trees provide us.